-How to Make S'mores Even Better with These Outrageous Smash-Ups
+How to Make S'mores Even Better?
+Make a S'mores Board with These Outrageous Smash-Ups

 Classic s'mores made of campfire-toasted marshmallows, luscious chocolate and graham crackers are a winning camping recipe for a reason.
 The heat from the scorched marshmallow makes the chocolate just start to melt and old-fashioned graham crackers have the perfect toothsome bite and heft to contain the oozing contents.
 But have you ever wondered what else you could add to make s'mores even more outrageous?
 We found an easy answer: fresh fruit.